perryabdulkadir/School_District_Analysis/README.md

 Columbia Data Science Module 4
 ## Overview of Analysis

 The school district has tasked me with analyzing standardized test scores in reading and math for the district's high schools.
 Previously, I had completed this analysis in preparation for a school board meeting to determine next year's funding.
 For this initial analysis, I calculated the percentage of students passing math, reading, and both tests broken down by high school and grade.
-Additionaly, I analyzed standardized testing performance based on school size and funding per pupil.
-After completing this initial analysis, I was notified that academic dishonesty was suspected for 9th grade reading and math scores at Thomas High School.
-The Board asked me to replace the the suspected compromised test results with NaNs and redo the analysis.
+Additionally, I analyzed standardized testing performance based on school size and funding per pupil.
+After completing this initial analysis, I was notified that academic dishonesty was suspected of 9th grade reading and math scores at Thomas High School.
+The Board asked me to replace the suspected compromised test results with NaNs and redo the analysis.

 ## Results